alexander-schell/SigNICA/README.md

 This repository contains the code for Section 8 of the paper

-*"Nonlinear Independent Component Analysis for Continuous-Time Signals"* (February 2021)
+*"Nonlinear Independent Component Analysis for Continuous-Time Signals"*

-by Alexander Schell and Harald Oberhauser.
+by Harald Oberhauser and Alexander Schell.

-(A preprint of this paper is available at https://arxiv.org/abs/2102.02876.)
+(A preprint of this paper is available on arXiv.)